-Automotive Heating and Air Conditioning Certificate of Accomplishment courses or small modules of courses offered through a particular workforce program.
+Students not desiring a degree but who are interested in training and instruction in specialized areas may be awarded Certificates of Accomplishment.
+The Certificate of Accomplishment is designed to provide recognition of completion of certain approved courses or small modules of courses offered through a particular workforce program.
 This certification is designed for the occasional and or part-time student that does not plan to complete an AAS degree or a Certificate of Achievement.